aburambadkar/90DaysOfDevOps/2026/day-44/day-44-secrets-artifacts.md

 The Log Redactor: As the workflow runs, GitHub scans the console output in real-time.
 If it detects a string that matches one of your stored secrets, it replaces it with *** before the logs are saved or displayed.

 Security Layer: This protects you in case you accidentally echo a variable or a tool prints a debug log containing an API key.

+Task 3 Observations:

+Why use actions/upload-artifact?

+Imagine you are compiling a Java application or building a Docker image.
+The runner does the hard work, but you need the final .jar or log file on your local machine or a production server.
+This action "rescues" the file before the runner is deleted.